langkhachhoha/llm4ad/README.md

 2. Visit our collection [a collection of resources and research papers on LLM4AD](https://github.com/FeiLiu36/LLM4Opt)

-3. Visit discussions to connect with other members of our community
+3. Visit [Discussions](https://github.com/Optima-CityU/llm4ad/discussions) to connect with other members of our community

 4. Join our QQ Group